asiermarques/adrgen/README.md

 You can do it automatically adding the *-s* flag to the *create* command

 ```
-adrgen create "Another adr that supersedes the previous one" -s 1
+adrgen create "Another a that supersedes the previous one" -s 1
 ```

 This adds the relation in both files

 ```
-# My new adr
+# My new a

 Date: 11-11-2020